dtrelogan/react-formstate/docs/updatingFormState.md

 ## End of walkthrough

 There is a lot more to react-formstate, but this concludes the walkthrough.
-If it was successful, you should now have a fundamental understanding of how to make react-formstate work for you.
+If it was successful, you should now have a fundamental understanding of how to make react-formstate work for your purposes.
 Remaining features are covered through specific examples and documentation.

 Return to the [front page](/README.md)